|"The best adventures are when you trust somebody" |

 - Strangers met on Lithuanian streets have invited me to parasail and pick mushrooms

 - Gone on road trips and slept in unfurnished apartments with new friends

 - I was an honorary Student at the SpoHo in Köln.
-I ate at the Mensa, went on their socials and participated in classes
+Eating at their Mensa (cafeteria), joining them on social theme park trips and participating in University classes

 - Had amazing meals in Portugal through the kindness of strangers